Latest posts by ASA Editor, M.D. (see all)

 Nightmares vs Night Terrors

 Nightmares are different from night terrors (sleep terrors) in that they are similar to a regular dream involving images and sound, but the images often invoke fear or anxiety in the subject.
 Sleep terrors contain no imagery or sound, just an overwhelming sense of unshakable fear, and may also be accompanied by temporary sleep paralysis.
 They are only considered as such when they cause an immediate awakening from sleep, which usually occurs at the climax, or extreme point of terror of the nightmare.
 Other instances of scary dreams that may be recalled, but did not cause awakenings are just considered bad dreams.
 They are often vividly recalled, and the sense of fear felt during them may continue for some time even after waking.
 Nightmares may also lead to bed-wetting in people prone to bedwetting, though the statistics for this are not known with certainty.

 When do Nightmares Happen?

-Night mares occur largely in the REM, or deep stage of sleep, but may occur in earlier stages in some cases, often in the case of a particularly stressful or traumatic event being on a person’s mind while lying in mind.
+Night mares occur largely in the REM sleep, but may occur in other stages of sleep in some cases, often in the case of a particularly stressful or traumatic event being on a person’s mind while lying in mind.
 This can lead to entering the dream state directly from sleep.
 They are rarely lucid dreams, meaning they are not recognized as dreams by the person experiencing them, which of course leads to the increased level of terror felt by them.